-This course identifies and applies a disciplined approach to using analysis, data, and systematic reasoning to inform better decision-making, and enables effective communication of information through use of graphic representation.
-Business leaders will leverage foundations in statistics, business intelligence, and data presentation for data decision-making.
+This course identifies and applies a disciplined approach to using analysis, data, systematic reasoning and data visualization to inform better decision-making, and enables effective communication of information through use of graphic representation.
+Students will leverage foundations in statistics, business intelligence, and data presentation for data decision-making.
 Skills relating to rational vs. emotional, analytical vs. gut, and the role of subjective experience will all play a critical part in navigating this course.